 Picture prompt Medusa's head.
-Something weird and disturbing from my past.
+Something weird and disturbing.

 Past the last hotel waves breaking on the shore ruffled the silence.
 His sandals indented the sand.
 He kicked them off.
 Quickening his pace, he nearly stumbled till he reached the firm sea soaked sand.
 The crest of waves broke the darkness as they rolled toward shore.
 He inhaled the brine as the sea cooled his toes and spread a smile across his face.
 The package slipped from his fingers.
 Then, his mind went back twenty years.